diegovalle/Homicide-MX-Drug-War/readme.md

 -----------------------------------------------------------------------------------------------------------------------------------

 _Benford’s Law was used as the expected distribution for the first digit of reported homicide rates.
-Not surprisingly, for a corrupt country like Mexico, both homicide series failed the test_
+Not surprisingly, in a corrupt country like Mexico, both homicide series failed the test_

 ![Benford's law](http://github.com/diegovalle/Homicide-MX-Drug-War/raw/master/Benford/output/INEGI.png)